smartdevicelink/sdl_evolution/proposals/NNNN-Avoid_custom_button_subscription_when_HMI_does_not_support.md

 ## Impact on existing code

-* SDL core needs to be updated
+SDL core needs to be updated.

 ## Alternatives considered